ac1513/MAGqual/README.md

 #### Bakta database
 If no Bakta database is provided MAGqual will automatically download the lightweight Bakta database (as the full database is large and can take a long time to download).
 NOTE: MAGqual uses Bakta v1.7.0 which requires a database version of > 5.0.
 However, for more accurate MAG annotation we recommend downloading the full database (from [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7669534.svg)](https://doi.org/10.5281/zenodo.7669534) following the instructions in the [Bakta documentation](https://bakta.readthedocs.io/en/latest/BAKTA.html#database-download)) and specifying the location for MAGqual using the parameter `bakta_db`.
 This database can then be use for each subsequent MAGqual run.

+### For those familiar with Snakemake

+It is possible (and encouraged) to further tweak MAGqual parameters if you are familiar with Snakemake.

 ### Additional Notes:
 MAGqual is compatible with Python 3.10.1 or higher.